FallBosk/PointCloud_Tiling/README.md

     python -m pip install -r requirements.txt
     ```

-3. **Finally**, install `cccorelib` and `pycc` into the `my_env` environment by following the [instructions on their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-independent-wheels).
+3. **Finally** (if you would like to use the subsampling feature), install `cccorelib` and `pycc` into the `my_env` environment by following the [instructions on their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-independent-wheels).
 Please note, these two packages are not available on the Python Package Index (PyPi).

     **Note:** installing these packages is known to cause issues.
 For help and questions please consult the [issue list](https://github.com/tmontaigu/CloudCompare-PythonPlugin/issues) on the original repository.
 Building these packages requires Qt